 - Pasta with Fried Leeks, Peas and Lemon

 This vegan vegetable lasagna is packed with roasted vegetables and cashew ricotta cheese.
 Made with store-bought marinara and “no boil” lasagna noodles.

 - 1 1/4 cups raw cashews

 - 1 1/2 tablespoons fresh lemon juice, or more to taste

 - 1 medium red or yellow onion, sliced *(see note below)

 - 1 green bell pepper, ribs and seeds removed, thinly sliced

 - ½ head of cauliflower, chopped into small, flat bits

-- 1 teaspoon Herbes de Provence (dried oregano also works)
+- 1 teaspoon Herbes de Provence (dried oregano or thyme also works)

 - Freshly ground black pepper, to taste